Multifocal contact lenses for myopia management

 As our optometrist and contact lens specialist Dr. Schwartz says;

-“The development in contact lens design is amazing, but one of the most incredible is the situation with contact lenses used for myopia management.
-As little as a few years ago, there was not a commercially available product, and today there seem to be new products every time I look.”
+“The development in contact lens design is amazing, but one of the most incredible is the situation with contact lenses used for myopia management.”

 Common Questions: Contact Lenses For Children

 Contact lenses in young children is perfectly safe and widely favored by both the child and the parent in multiple studies.
 The main question to ask the parent is if the child is mature enough to follow the instructions of proper care.